bryndrury/VoxelEngine/README.md

 This implementation uses OpenGL 3.3 using PyOpenGL.
 The bindings in the are pretty much the same as those in the C++ bindings which will make the conversion easier.
 This is why I chose PyOpenGL over something more convenient like ModernGL as found in StanislavPetrovV's tutorial.

+I still need to implement the occlusion culling of the chunk boundaries and add the ambient occlusion system.

 Run simply using:

     python3 app.py